-If any shareholder wishes to attend the Meeting in person, please contact (604) 558-1107 or info@artemisgoldinc.com in order for arrangements to be made that comply with all recommendations, regulations and orders related to the COVID-19 pandemic.
+If any shareholder wishes to attend the Meeting in person, please contact (604) 558-1107 or info@artemisgoldinc.com in order for arrangements to be made that comply with the Company's COVID-19 policy.
 No shareholder who is experiencing any symptoms of COVID-19, including fever, cough or difficulty breathing will be permitted to attend the Meeting in person.